 Preparing Roses For Spring

 I stagger the pruning operation to make sure of having blooms at the proper time.
-One third of the rose bushes get trimmed at one week intervals and all cuts are then covered with a “tree paint.”
+One-third of the rose bushes get trimmed at one-week intervals, and all cuts are then covered with “tree paint.”

 Small mature canes about the size of a lead pencil, normally snipped out right at the crown by many rose growers, often produce the best blooms.